 In order to apply, you will need to have completed a calculus sequence and introductory courses in linear algebra, ordinary differential equations, and probability and statistics.
 Computer programming skill is also recommended.

-This unique program is designed for teachers, with online classes that enable you to hold your job while you earn your master’s.
-You have two tracks from which to choose: A Secondary Mathematics Education track, which is totally online, and an Elementary and Middle Level Mathematics Education Track, which includes online as well as face-to-face classes.
-The face-to-face classes are offered one evening a week to fit the schedules of those who are teaching.
-Whether you are interested in furthering your knowledge, working towards permanent certification, becoming a teacher-leader, or planning to eventually pursue a doctoral degree, the program prepares you to embrace the challenges of teaching mathematics to a diverse population of students in an ever-changing world.
+This unique, online program is designed for teachers, with classes that enable you to hold your job while you earn your master’s.
+You have two specializations from which to choose: A Secondary Mathematics Education specialization, and an Elementary and Middle Level Mathematics Education specialization.
+Whether you are interested in furthering your knowledge, working towards permanent certification, becoming a teacher-leader, or planning to pursue a doctoral degree, the program prepares you to embrace the challenges of teaching mathematics to a diverse population of students in an ever-changing world.

 For teachers in public schools, the program meets the credit requirements for Instructional Level II certification.
-However, it does not provide initial certification or grades 7–12 certification for those who hold a K-6 Level I certificate.
+However, it does not provide initial certification or certification at other levels.

 IUP Faculty.
 Your courses are taught by engaging professors who bring a broad range of real-world experience to the classroom.